syncfusion-content/wpf-docs/wpf/RichTextBox/Automatic-Suggestion.md

 ## Multiple Suggestion provider
 Two or more suggestion providers can be used at a time but, each suggestion provider should have different mention character.
-And each suggestion provider can have different item source and suggestionbox style.
+And each suggestion provider can have different item source and suggestion box style.

 <table><tr><td><img src="Automatic-Suggestion_images/autosuggestion6.PNG"/><br/></td><td><img src="Automatic-Suggestion_images/autosuggestion7.PNG"/><br/></td></tr></table>